"IT

 For it is life, the very life of life.

-In its brief course lie all the verities and realities of your existence.
+In its brief course lie all the verities and realities of

 The bliss of growth;